 At the personal and family levels, students develop an awareness of what they and their family members need to be healthy and communicate those needs within their family and communities to promote health, raise awareness, seek assistance, and promote change.
 At the community level, students study issues of public health and health equity, and engage in relevant community service.

 For younger students, this may include promoting handwashing or sneezing into one’s sleeve to prevent the spread of germs, or encouraging students to increase physical activity to recommended levels.
-For older students, this may include working to reduce the stigma of mental illness while helping others to understand the warning signs of depression or suicide, or delving deeper into the root causes of social issues and developing a plan to address them.
+For older students, this may include working to reduce the stigma of mental health conditions and helping others to understand the warning signs of suicide, or delving deeper into the root causes of social issues and developing a plan to address them.
 Students make requests to promote personal well-being and share accurate information about health issues that are meaningful and relevant to them.
 They will also encourage, influence, and support peers to make positive health-related choices.

 Organization and Design of the Standards